imjohnbo/issue-bot/README.md

       uses: imjohnbo/weekly-radar@master
       with:
         assignees: "some space delimited list of assignees"
+        token: ${{ secrets.github_token }}
 ```

 ## Miscellaneous

 * `schedule(*,*,*,*,*)` is just [one option](https://developer.github.com/actions/managing-workflows/creating-and-cancelling-a-workflow/#scheduling-a-workflow) based on cron schedules.
 Knock yourself out by instead responding to [events](https://developer.github.com/actions/managing-workflows/workflow-configuration-options/#events-supported-in-workflow-files)!

+## Inputs
-* `env.ASSIGNEES` is a space delimited list of assignees for the new issue.
+* `assignees` is a space delimited list of assignees for the new issue.
+* `token` is the automatically-generated GitHub token that is scoped for the repository whose workflow calls the action.

 ## Contributing
 Feel free to open an issue, or better yet, a pull request!